3 Tips to Prevent Shin Splints For Runners

 By Blake Goehring, Physiotherapist

 Shin splints can be a serious buzz kill to your summer activity plans.
 Once shin splints start, they are hard to get rid of without taking your foot off the proverbial gas pedal.
 Shin splints will be noticeable as pain on the front of your lower legs with any activity such as walking or running.
-First, you should know there are two variations of shin splints:
+So let’s learn how to prevent shin splints!

 Type #1: Medial Shin Splints

 Typically, this pain starts on the inside of your shin bone and is caused by the repeated collapse of the arch of the foot.
 In this case, tibialis posterior, a muscle in charge of maintaining the arch, is usually what gets overworked and becomes the pain generator.
-Medial shin splints are commonly seen in people with weak muscular control around the ankle and hypermobility in their feet.
+Medial shin splints can occur when there is weak muscular control around your ankle and hyper-mobility in your feet.

 Type #2: Lateral Shin Splints

-This pain typically is found on the outside of the main shin bone and is caused by high ground reaction forces like heel striking when walking or running.
-Tibialis anterior, a muscle in charge of lowering the foot after heel contact, is usually what gets overworked in this case and is the pain generator with lateral shin splints.
+This pain is found on the outside of the main shin bone and is caused by high ground reaction forces, such as heel striking when walking or running.
+Tibialis anterior, a muscle in charge of lowering the foot after heel contact, is usually what gets overworked in this case.
+As a result, it is the pain generator with lateral shin splints.

 3 Tips to Prevent Shin Splints